Women in World War II: Workplace

 When Britain went to war, as before in World War I, previously forbidden job opportunities opened up for women.
 Women were called into the factories to create the weapons that were used on the battlefield.
 Women took on the responsibility of managing the home and became the heroines of the home front.
 According to historian Susan Carruthers, this industrial employment of women significantly raised women's self-esteem as it allowed them to carry out their full potential and do their part in the war.
 During the war, women's normative roles of "house wife" transformed into a patriotic duty.
 As Carruthers put it, the housewife has become a heroine in the defeat of Hitler.

 The roles of women shifting from domestic to male-dominated and dangerous jobs in the workforce made for important changes in workplace structure and society.
 During the Second World War, society had specific ideals for the jobs in which both women and men participated.
 When women began to enter into the male-dominated workforce and munitions industries previously dominated by men, women's segregation began to diminish.
 Increasing numbers of women were forced into industry jobs between 1940 and 1943.
 As surveyed by the Ministry of Labour, the percentage of women in industrial jobs went from 19.75 per cent to 27 per cent from 1938 to 1945.
 It was very difficult for women to spend their days in factories, and then come home to their domestic chores and care-giving, and as a result, many women were unable to hold their jobs in the workplace.

 Britain underwent a labour shortage where an estimated 1.5 million people were needed for the armed forces, and an additional 775,000 for munitions and other services in 1942.
 It was during this "labour famine" that propaganda aimed to induce people to join the labour force and do their bit in the war.
-Women were the target audience in the various forms of propaganda because they were paid substantially less than men.
+Women were the target audience in the various forms of propaganda as they were paid substantially less than the men.
 It was of no concern whether women were filling the same jobs that men previously held.
 Even if women were replacing jobs with the same skill level as a man, they were still paid significantly less due to their gender.
-In the engineering industry alone, the number of skilled and semi-skilled female workers increased from 75 per cent to 85 per cent from 1940 to 1942.
+In the engineering industry alone, the number of skilled and semi-skilled female workers increased by 75-85 percent from 1940 to 1942.
 According to Gazeley, even though women were paid less than men, it is clear that women engaging in war work and taking on jobs preserved by men reduced industrial segregation.